Trade Policy and Structural Change: Abstract

 \section{Abstract}

-We examine how tariffs affect sectoral composition and welfare in an economy with nonhomothetic preferences and sectors being complements---key drivers of structural change.
-Beyond their conventional role in trade protection, tariffs influence industrial structure by altering relative prices and income levels.
-We qualitatively characterize these mechanisms and use a quantitative dynamic model to show that a counterfactual 20-percentage-point increase in U.S. manufacturing tariffs since 2001 would have raised the manufacturing value-added share by one percentage point and increased welfare by 0.36 percent.
-However, if all the U.S. trading partners responded reciprocally, U.S. welfare would have declined by 0.12 percent. (\it{JEL} {\normalfont F11, F13, O41})
+We study how tariffs affect industrial structure and welfare in an economy where sectors are complements and preferences are nonhomothetic---two drivers of structural change.
+Tariffs reshape sectoral composition through relative prices, income effects, and sectoral net exports.
+We characterize these mechanisms analytically and quantify them in a dynamic multi-country model with capital accumulation and input-output linkages.
+A counterfactual 20-percentage-point increase in U.S. manufacturing tariffs raises the manufacturing value-added share by about one percentage point and increases U.S. welfare by 0.43 percent, while lowering welfare abroad; retaliation would make all countries worse off.
+The optimal unilateral U.S. manufacturing tariff is 20.9 percent.
+Comparing different preference specifications, we show that homothetic preferences without income effects overstate the U.S. welfare gains from unilateral tariff increases. ({\it JEL} {\normalfont F11, F13, O41})